sayeemabdullah/React-Cribsheet/README.md

 ```

-In `index.js` inside `redux` folder we will export all the actions:
+In `index.js` inside the `redux` folder we will export all the actions:

 ``` js